dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/model.md

 ## Model structure and JSON schema

-To view the structure of `models` and their definitions, refer to [dbt JSON Schema](https://schemas.getdbt.com/) for describing and consuming dbt generated artifacts, and then go to `manifest.json` --> `nodes` --> `CompiledModelNode`.
+To view the structure of `models` and their definitions:
+- Refer to [dbt JSON Schema](https://schemas.getdbt.com/) for describing and consuming dbt generated artifacts
+- Select the corresponding manifest version under **Manifest**.
+For example if you're on dbt v1.3, then you would select Manifest v7

- The `manifest.json` version number isn't directly related to your dbt version, so you_must_ use the correct `manifest.json` version for your dbt version.
+  * The `manifest.json` version number isn't directly related to your dbt version, so you_must_ use the correct `manifest.json` version for your dbt version.
 To find the correct `manifest.json` version, refer to [Manifest](/reference/artifacts/manifest-json) and select the dbt version on the top navigation (such as `v1.5`).
 This will help you find out which tags are associated with your model.
+- Then go to `nodes` --> Select Additional properties --> `CompiledModelNode` or view other definitions/objects.

- For example, the following table matches the Manifest version with the dbt version:
+Use the following table to understand how the versioning pattern works and match the Manifest version with the dbt version:

 | dbt version | Manifest version |
 | ----------- | ---------------- |
 | `v1.5` | [Manifest v9](https://schemas.getdbt.com/dbt/manifest/v9/index.html)